zestia/glide/README.md

 ```
 ## Transitioning pages

-Transitioning pages can be done in a router or using simple click events binding the glide.goto() function.
+Transitioning pages can be done in a router or using simple click events binding the glide.to() function.
 Glide does not watch for hash change events.

 ```html
 <a href="#page-2" id="#page-2-link" class="button">